Movelytics/PoseTracker-Example-ReactNative-Expo/README.md

-# PoseTracker API template using React Native and Expo
+# Mobile app template using React Native Expo for pose estimation
+A basic example of React Native running a our pose estimation api without need of external SDK or lib.
-This is an integration React native for the API PoseTracker API (posetrakcer.com).
-This application use an API of pose detection to detect real-time posture of the user facing camera.
+This application use an API for real-time human pose detection.

 # PoseTracker API
-PoseTracker is the first real-time posture detection API optimized for Web, IOS & Android.
-No need to install AI or ML package, you just need to follow our tutorial.
+PoseTracker provides developer-oriented cutting edge AI fitness features, with easy integration and production ready code.
+Dramatically improving the speed of motion capture implementation for mobile applications.

 # Install & run
 GET YOUR API KEY :